jimratliff/GenoMac-user/README.md

 The Hypervisor is run by:
 ```
 cd ~/.genomac-user
-make run-hypervisor
+just run-hypervisor
 ```

 At certain points in the process, the Hypervisor will force a logout.
-When you log in after the logout, simply start the Hypervisor again (`make run-hypervisor`).
+When you log in after the logout, simply start the Hypervisor again (`just run-hypervisor`).
 The Hypervisor keeps track of its state, and it will restart where you last left off.

 ### Re-“stow” the dotfiles